RuuuBaih/ewa-api/README.md

 1. URL path: root_path/api/v1/restaurants/picks/{restaurant_id}
 2. Description: You can see more about one restaurant's infomation.
 Such as ewa tag, google rating, open_hours, tags, reviews, articles and pictures...etc.
 3. input params:
     * restaurant_id: integer, restaurant's id.
-If the restaurant hasn't been clicked before, it will return something like: `{"status": "processing", "message": "陳記白玉甜點 is searching for related details, please wait for a moment."}`.
+If the restaurant hasn't been clicked before, it will return something like:
+    ```{"status": "processing", "message": "陳記白玉甜點 is searching for related details, please wait for a moment."}```
      It means our website is loading data for restaurant 陳記白玉甜點, please wait for a moment then reload the page, you will see the restaurant details afterwards.

 **Ewa can't guarantee for the information quality, which is controlled by Google and Pixnet resources.
 However, we try to pick out those restaurants we think are the best for everyone. :)**